fintelia/fighterpilot/trunk/readme.txt

     the source code from the sourceforge repository.
 Then, generate a makefile using cmake and compile.
 If all goes well, you should be able to run the generated executable file (which is named 'FighterPilot').

-    I have only tested FighterPilot on Ubuntu, so it may or may not work on other distributions.
-You will probably have to install several libraries (boost, zlib, etc.) in order to get it to link properly.
+    The following commands will accomplish this.
+(Note that I have only tested under Ubuntu, other distributions may or may not work.)

+	sudo apt-get update
+	sudo apt-get install build-essential subversion cmake libglu-dev libboost-dev zlib1g-dev libpng-dev libxxf86vm-dev svn checkout svn://svn.code.sf.net/p/fighterpilot/code/trunk fighterpilot
+	cd fighterpilot
+	cmake .
+	make
+	./FighterPilot

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ LICENSE ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~